whartonleadership

 Nano Tool:

-Nano Tools for Leaders XXIX
+Nano Tools for Leaders XXXV

-In Leadership, Nano Tools, Wharton on February 10, 2013 at 9:11 pm
+In Leadership, Nano Tools, Wharton on October 22, 2013 at 8:20 pm

 Nano Tools for Leaders® are fast, effective leadership tools that you can learn and start using in less than 15 minutes — with the potential to significantly impact your success as a leader and the engagement and productivity of the people you lead.